my journey so far

 At one point, as I was teaching the Kuiburi leaders, I noticed Mem had her eyes shut.
 She later said there was a light radiating from my eyes as I spoke.
 Looking back, I don't think I had to humility to handle the power we seemed to be moving in without going off the tracks somewhere -- which I did, but rather gently, by God's mercy.

 thabsakae -- Our success in Kuiburi had inspired me, and I determined to see more of the same.
 I quickly developed a vision for a vigorous crusade/church planting ministry that I hoped would multiply as it went.
 It would involve low budget crusades in low rent locations, like we did in Kuiburi, and workers would be trained, some to be pastors of the new works, and others to eventually be released to a similar ministry.
 Thus, the crusade team would multiply itself, and so would the churches.
-It would be a low budget operation, not because I thought I lacked the faith for a big budget, but because I wanted to do it in a way that local people would immediately recognise as something they could do themselves with the resources they had.
+It would be a low budget operation, not because I thought I lacked the faith for a big budget, but because I wanted to do it in a way that local people would readily see as something they could do themselves with the resources they had.
 Thus, it wouldn't be dependant on an income from overseas, as most mission work was in Thailand.

 With this in mind, I opened an outreach centre further South in the town of Thapsakae, in the same province, hoping to repeat the success we saw in Kuiburi.
 Instead, we were bogged down with problems which I didn't have the backbone and the self discipline to deal with.